a1748649/Homework-02/README.md

 - in my own time, i tutor C++ programming to kids.
 I wanted to use what I was learning in CSS and HTML to build a landing site for this.
 This is also imbedded.

 3. Shopping list generator
 - using python I made a shopping list for personal use.
+It takes user input to either run through a whole list, or add a particular item